WHAT YOU SHOULD KNOW:

 Hypoglycemia (low blood sugar):

 Too little food, too much insulin, or heavy exercise may cause your blood sugar level to drop.
 If you have any signs or symptoms of hypoglycemia, test your blood sugar level.
 If it is below 70 mg/dL, drink a glass of milk or 4 ounces (½ cup) of juice.
 You may eat 5 to 6 pieces of hard candy instead of drinking milk or juice.
 Eat a snack within 30 minutes after symptoms go away.
-Contact your primary healthcare provider if your symptoms do not go away.
-If you cannot reach your primary healthcare provider, have someone drive you to the nearest emergency room, or call 911.
+Contact your healthcare provider if your symptoms do not go away.
+If you cannot reach your healthcare provider, have someone drive you to the nearest emergency room, or call 911.
 The following are signs and symptoms of hypoglycemia:

 - Blurred or double vision